Black authors are writing up a storm – in all fiction genres.

 While the ship speeds towards the mythical Promised Land, the slums of the ship are anything but.
 The lives of the dark-skinned sharecroppers are harsh thanks to imposed moral restrictions and indignities.
 Aster wants nothing more than to tear down the wall around her until there is nothing left.
 She might just get her chance.
 Will she sow the seeds of war and uncover the truth about this journey?

-This is only a small selection of the recent and upcoming fiction by black authors available.
-No matter your favorite genre, there are amazing books written by black authors.
-Sometimes, you just have to seek them out to find them.
+This is only a small selection of the recent and upcoming fiction by Black authors available.
+No matter your preferred genre, there are countless incredible books written by Black authors.
+Which book are you picking up next?